William Elam Tanner: Freemasonry

 Tanner's association with freemasonry dated back at least to the Civil War.
 When the Union Army reached an abandoned and burning Richmond in 1865, the city was conquered by looters, vandals, and mobsters.
 Mason's Hall was threatened with destruction by the angry mobs.
 An unnamed colonel and Fraternity member found emblems over the door of the hall.
-He haulted his army in order to save the hall from the criminals.
+He halted his army in order to save the hall from the criminals.
 Tanner, Past Master of No. 10, was ordered to gather a meeting at the Lodge.
 The general and their Masonic comrades gathered.
 Tanner persuaded the Unionists agreed to assist widows and orphans of Confederate Masons.
 The mob violence decreased, and Tanner was credited as the peacemaker between the opposing parties.

 Tanner became prominently associated with the Masonic organizations of Richmond.
 He most closely aligned himself with the Grand Bodies of the State.
 Tanner's masonic connections were spread nationally, particularly in Providence and Boston.